-BERN, Switzerland — Alpinism, named after the European mountain range where its climbing traditions took hold, won recognition on Wednesday from UNESCO as a celebrated pursuit with an “intangible” cultural heritage worthy of safeguarding.
+BERN, Switzerland (AN) — Alpinism, named after the European mountain range where its climbing traditions took hold, won recognition on Wednesday from UNESCO as a celebrated pursuit with an "intangible" cultural heritage worthy of safeguarding.

 The United Nations Educational, Scientific and Cultural Organization agreed to put alpinism on its global list of traditions that require urgent measures to keep alive.
 The protection was sought by Alpine communities in France, Italy and Switzerland with long mountain guiding traditions.

 Though enthusiasm for alpinism does not appear to be in any danger of dying out, the pursuit itself is threatened by melting glaciers and permafrost, irregular snowfall, and other changes tied to global warming.

 Benefits of UNESCO protection include an internationally agreed upon definition to avoid misuse of the term, additional means of promotion and more "engagement" by concerned nations to support alpinism, according to the International Climbing and Mountaineering Federation, or UIAA, based in the Swiss capital Bern.

 Paris-based UNESCO noted that alpinism involves physical, technical and intellectual abilities, and the use of specific techniques, tools and gear, such as climbing ropes, carabiners, ice axes and crampons.

 "Alpinism is a traditional, physical practice, characterized by a shared culture made up of knowledge of the high mountain environment, the history of the practice and associated values, and specific skills," the U.N. agency said in a statement.

 It was one of a number of cultural traditions added to UNESCO'S "intangible" heritage list during the annual meeting of an intergovernmental cultural panel in Colombia's 2,640-meter-high capital, Bogotá, this week.